 Every multinational practice must have at least one lawyer from another jurisdiction approved by the Society.

 The cost of registration is £150, which is renewable annually.
 More information on RFLs, including a list of regulators that have already been approved by the Society for the purposes of recognising and registering lawyers from their jurisdiction, can be found in our Rules and Guidance section.

 Solicitors from other jurisdictions who wish to requalify into Scotland should visit the qualifying and education section of our website for further information.

 Registered European Lawyer

-Now that the UK has left the EU we are no longer covered by the Establishment Directive (98/5/EC) and we can no longer accept applications for registration from EU lawyers.
+Now that the UK has left the EU we are no longer covered by the Establishment Directive (98/5/EC) and we can no longer accept applications for registration from EU/EEA lawyers.

-Please contact the Registrars team with any enquiries.
+Please contact the Member Registration Team with any enquiries.